 From 1 April 2019, the Australian Government introduced new rules to help make private health insurance simpler, and make it easier for people to choose the cover that best suits them.more

 From 1 April 2019, the Australian Government introduced new rules to help make private health insurance simpler, and make it easier for people to choose the cover that best suits them.

-Private health insurers have one year, from 1 April 2019, to introduce these new tiers.
-If you have an existing health insurance policy, your policy will change to fit into one of the new tiers between now and 1 April 2020.
+Private health insurers had one year, from 1 April 2019, to introduce these new tiers.
+If you had an existing health insurance policy, your policy was changed to fit into one of the new tiers by 1 April 2020.
 Insurers sent you personalised information about how these changes affect your policy.

-To ensure they comply with these new tiers, private health insurers will need to place current policies into one of these tiers—Gold, Silver, Bronze or Basic.
-Your insurer will tell you where your policy has been placed, and whether any changes have been made to policies to align with the new tiers.
+To ensure they comply with these new tiers, private health insurers placed their policies into one of these tiers—Gold, Silver, Bronze or Basic.
+Your insurer can confirm where your policy has been placed, and whether any changes have been made to policies to align with the new tiers.